Fish in tomato sauce, a quick and simple white fish fillet recipe made in one pan.

 From there we went to the Danube Delta, a very aleatory decision, which proved to be the best we made that summer.
 We actually only wanted to take a boat and visit Sulina, a port town found at the mouth of one of the branches of the Danube.

 While waiting for the boat we were approached by a man asking us if we wouldn’t like to visit a small village in the Delta called Mila 23.
 He told us that his friend was renting rooms in his house and we would be more than welcomed, if we wanted to spend a few days there.

-We were even so lucky not to have any troubles at all with mosquitos, which can become quite a challenge there, it was too hot all the time (about 40 degrees Celsius/ 104 degrees Fahrenheit), or so the locals said, too hot for the mosquitos as well.
+We were even so lucky not to have any troubles at all with mosquitoes, which can become quite a challenge there, it was too hot all the time (about 40 degrees Celsius/ 104 degrees Fahrenheit), or so the locals said, too hot for the mosquitoes as well.